1. Me as a bridge player.

 BY ANDRES LASZLO SR.

 Paco Never Fails is set in Madrid – a place Andres Laszlo Sr. knows and paints well – in the early 1940s (i.e., during World War II just after the end of the Spanish Civil War).
 Here we meet Paco Garcia who makes his living by mating with young girls from the countryside: girls who have come to Madrid with the purpose of making a better life for themselves as wetnurses and need the milk to keep on flowing.
 This was at the time a real profession and the “impregnator” most likely to succeed (i.e. "never" fail became the one highest in demand.
-Buy the book.
+VIDEO VIDEO ON NEW MOVIE

 by andres laszlo Jr.

-This book suggest that we should turn away from drug illegalization; that we should do so not because drugs are good, but because what follows as a result of illegalization and the accompanying Supply Oriented Drug Policies (SODPs), is much worse than what follows from a liberal approach.
+This book suggests that we should turn away from drug illegalization; that we should do so not because drugs are good, but because what follows as a result of illegalization and the accompanying Supply Oriented Drug Policies (SODPs), is much worse than what follows from a liberal approach.
 Although this book is on a depressing topic, the text has been designed to be entertaining: you will be surprised.
-Buy the book.
+VIDEO

 Andres Laszlo Jr.

-The Challenge is inspired by my father’s (Andres Laszlo Sr.) bestselling My Uncle Jacinto/Mi Tio Jacinto which was also a blockbuster movie (starring Pablito Calvo & Antonio Sico and directed by Ladislao Vajda).
+The Challenge is inspired by my father’s (Andres Laszlo Sr.) bestselling My Uncle Jacinto/Mi Tio Jacinto which was also a blockbuster movie (starring Pablito Calvo & Antonio Sica and directed by Ladislao Vajda).
 About the original story, a prominent Paris newspaper wrote; "Nothing like this has been written since The Little Prince."
-In my hands: Madrid becomes Cape Town; La Quinta, Mandela Park; 1940s, 2010s; bullfighting, boxing and 17,000 words, 75,000.
+In my hands: Madrid becomes Cape Town; La Quinta, Mandela Park; 1940s, 2010s; bullfighting, boxing, and 17,000 words, 75,000.
 However, it very much remains a book for children of all ages.
-Buy the book.
+Watch the VIDEO.